 We recommend that you purchase your padlock from a container dealer.
 The padlocks utilised in the industry are very secure and insurance rated, they are also specifically made to work with the aforementioned lockboxes.

-As standard, shipping containers are manufactured from Corten steel, just a couple of millimetres thick.
+As standard, shipping containers are manufactured from Corten steel, just a couple of millimeters thick.
 Therefore, like your garage, if somebody really wanted to access it, they could, utilising a circular saw or similar cutting equipment.
 However, with a few preventative measures you can reduce the chances of such damage to your container.
 One measure which we find works particularly well is a number of simple stickers available from most hardware stores located around the container, stating that the container is storing flammable equipment.
 There truly is a risk of fire when cutting steel, dependent on the goods stored, and this small addition may cause prospective thieves to reconsider accessing your container with this kind of equipment.

 Alarms and CCTV packages can be purchased online for shipping containers.